Ma1y0/dict/README.md

 - [x] Add definitions to the DB
 - [x] To learn button (Server action?)
 - [x] Translations
-- [x] Trim word search
+- [x] Bug: Trim word search
-- [X] Fix es-lint issues
+- [X] Bug: Fix es-lint issues
-- [ ] Users can add word to their to learn list even if they already done so
+- [ ] Bug: Users can add word to their to learn list even if they already done so
+- [ ] Add word feature